By Matthew Schulz, journalist, Our Community

-Jump on it now if you haven't already, because whistleblowing laws are set for a major shakeup that will affect many not-for-profits.
+Jump on it now if you haven't already, because whistleblowing laws have undergone a major shakeup that will affect many not-for-profits.

-Protections under the new laws - still being considered by the Federal Government - would simplify and extend the protections for individuals blowing the whistle on wrongdoing.
+Protections under the new laws - recently passed by the Federal Government - simplify and extend the protections for individuals blowing the whistle on wrongdoing.

-At a recent joint presentation to not-for-profits by Our Community's legal partners Moores and global business advice firm Grant Thornton, Moores principal Skye Rose described the introduction of the new laws as "imminent".
+A recent joint presentation was recently made to not-for-profits by Our Community's legal partners Moores and global business advice firm Grant Thornton.

-Legalities aside, Ms Rose said there were other strong reasons for not-for-profits to revamp their processes, and they're about simply doing the right thing.
+Moores principal Skye Rose said that legalities aside, there were other strong reasons for not-for-profits to revamp their processes, and they're about simply doing the right thing.